South Korea steps up fight against pollution, says problem is 'social disaster'

 The latest bills follow previous steps to battle pollution such as capping operations at coal-fired power plants.

-South Korea’s air quality was the worst among its peers in the Organisation for Economic Co-operation and Development (OECD) as of 2017, according to data from the group.
+South Korea’s air quality was the worst among its peers in the Organization for Economic Co-operation and Development (OECD) as of 2017, according to data from the group.
 Its average annual exposure to fine particulate matter (PM) of less than 2.5 micrometers was 25.1 micrograms per cubic meter, slightly more than double the OECD average of 12.5.

 The World Health Organization recommends that air quality standard should be no more than 10 micrograms in terms of PM 2.5 levels.